malonge/RaGOO/README.md

 The most notable file here is the **[prefix].intra.chimera.broken.fa**, as this is the final corrected assembly used for downstream scaffolding.
 All of the downstream information such as confidence scores refers to this assembly, not the orignal assembly.

 #### groupings
 There is one file per chromosome listing the contigs assigned to that chromosome, and their grouping confidence score.
 Please not that these contigs are not ordered.
-Also note that if chimeras were corrected, the headears in these files refer to the broekn assembly in "chimera_break", and not the original assembly.
+Also note that if chimeras were corrected, the headers in these files refer to the broken assembly in "chimera_break", and not the original assembly.

 #### orderings
 There is one file per chromosome showing the ordering, orientation (second column), location confidence scores (third column), and orientation confidence scores (fourth column) for each chromosome.

 #### pm_alignments
 This directory contains all of the structural variant calling results.
 The final structural variants can be found in **assemblytics_out.Assemblytics_structural_variants.bed**.
-There is also the alignmens of the RaGOO pseudomolecules against the provided reference in both SAM and delta format (**pm_contigs_against_ref.sam** and **pm_contigs_against_ref.sam.delta**).
+This bed file can be converted to VCF using [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR), though the last two columns (overlap with gaps) must be removed first.
+The alignment used to generate these variant calls are also present in this directory in SAM and delta format, and can be used as input for external tools (**pm_contigs_against_ref.sam** and **pm_contigs_against_ref.sam.delta**).